facebookresearch/mmf/docs/source/tutorials/dataset.rst

             # Process and add image as a tensor
             current_sample.image = torch.from_numpy(image.transpose(2, 0, 1))

-            # Return your sample and Pythia will automatically convert it to SampleList before
+            # Return your sample and MMF will automatically convert it to SampleList before
             # passing to the model
             return current_sample